There are so many toys out there.

 As a professional writer I love these.
 I actually have them to use myself when I get stumped while working on a story.
 This helps kids learn how to start writing their stories and encourages them to be as creative as possible.
 The whole family can play with these and build a story around the actions depicted on the cubes.

 My kids love to make forts.
 And they aren’t just forts.
 They are houses, train stations, dog kennels, and the Mines of Moria.
 The possibilities for what kids can invent are endless … just see the customer images!
+(Note: This one keeps going in and out of stock, so here’s an alternative smaller version)

 As soon as my kids could read they wanted to write their own books.
 This is a neat kit that comes with three blank books and all the marker and stickers they could need to create their own story.
 Plus they are hard cover books so they will last for years.